rtkoeberl/jammming1/README.md

 # jammming
-A React project developed by Codecademy, implementing the Spotify API
+A React project implementing the Spotify API